Reliability-based Topology Optimization using Stochastic Gradients: Proposed Methodology

-The computational cost of the proposed approach is composed of three parts. {The first and} most computationally expensive step is to estimate the failure probability $\widehat{P}_F\approx\mathbb{P}(F|\thetaa)$, { as is also the case for other reliability-based optimization methods}.
-We use efficient sampling strategies, i.e., subset simulation or a hybrid approach with surrogate models and avoid {Taylor series based approximate reliability analysis and transformation of non-Gaussian random variables}.
-In addition, to further reduce the computational cost, we limit the calculation of the failure probability to every $m$ design optimization iterations.
-In our numerical examples, we observe setting $m$ as 25 or 50 leads to a successful {RBTO}.
-Second, within the employed stochastic gradient descent scheme, the estimation of the gradient {with respect to the design parameters} is performed using $n\sim\mathcal{O}(1)$ random samples of the uncertain parameters, which drastically reduces the computational cost of gradient evaluations, as compared to methods such as the standard Monte Carlo simulation, stochastic collocation \citep{kouri2013trust,kouri2014multilevel}, or PCE \citep{tootkaboni2012topology,keshavarzzadeh2017topology}. {Once the gradients are estimated the only remaining cost is associated with updating the parameters $\thetaa$, $\alpha$, and $\betaa$ using \eqref{eq:sgd} and \eqref{eq:ab}, respectively, which is similar to other first-order optimization methods.} Hence, the proposed stochastic gradient descent method provides an efficient method to use random sampling for solving RBTO problems, which mostly used approximate reliability analysis in the past.
+Second, within the employed stochastic gradient descent scheme, the estimation of the gradient {with respect to the design parameters} is performed using $n\sim\mathcal{O}(1)$ random samples of the uncertain parameters, which drastically reduces the computational cost of gradient evaluations, as compared to methods such as the standard Monte Carlo simulation, stochastic collocation \citep{kouri2013trust,kouri2014multilevel}, or PCE \citep{tootkaboni2012topology,keshavarzzadeh2017topology}. {Once the gradients are estimated, the only remaining cost is associated with updating the parameters $\thetaa$, $\alpha$, and $\betaa$ using \eqref{eq:sgd} and \eqref{eq:ab}, respectively, which is similar to other first-order optimization methods.} Hence, the proposed stochastic gradient descent method provides an efficient method to use random sampling for solving RBTO problems, which mostly used approximate reliability analysis in the past.